Welcome to St. Thomas Orthodox Vaidika Sanghom

 • The Association would be constituted of all the ordained priests of the Malankara Orthodox Church in good standing in their respective dioceses or spiritual organizations (monasteries, Mission Board, MGOCSM).

-• A Clergy Endowment would be instituted to which all the members were to contribute a one-time donation of a month’s basic salary.
+• A Clergy Endowment would be instituted to which all the members were to contribute a one-time donation of a month's basic salaray.

-• STOVS would hold a general assembly meeting once every three years, and it would print a magazine named as “The Purohithan” thrice a year (January, April and December) which would feature articles and bulletins of interest to the clergy.
+• STOVS would hold a general assembly meeting once every three years, and it would print a magazine to be called "The Purohithan" thrice a year (January, April and December) which would feature articles and bulletins of interest to the clergy.

 • The working of STOVS was to be guided by the President, two Vice-Presidents, the General Secretary, Joint Secretary and a Council, comprising of a diocesan Secretary and Clergy Association Secretary from each diocese.
 This body would meet periodically to review and plan the activities of the Sanghom.